General Terms and Conditions of Purchase

 16. AUDITS

 The Purchaser, which may be assisted or represented by a person appointed for that purpose, may at any time, subject to giving prior notice of fifteen (15) calendar days (unless the parties agree to a shorter period of notice) and during normal working hours, conduct any control or audit inspections that it deems necessary, at the premises at which the Products and/or Services are to be produced or performed, in order to ensure that the Supplier fulfils its contractual obligations properly and, in particular, complies with the required quality assurance procedures.
 That notice may be reduced to twenty-four (24) hours, if the inspection is justified by an emergency of any kind, whether established or potential.
 The Supplier undertakes to produce a detailed action plan of corrective action within no more than one (1) month of the Purchaser’s written notice of any discrepancies or remarks noted during the audit.
+In the event that the Supplier does not define an action plan within the aforementioned period or that the implementation of the action plan does not remedy the identified breaches, the Purchaser reserves the right to terminate the Contract under the conditions of Article 18, without prejudice to any right and claim for damages.

 The controls and tests carried out do not release the Supplier from its liability and may not be treated, in any circumstances whatsoever, as an acceptance of the Products and/or Services by the Purchaser.